 Ensuring Your Clients are Onboarded

-Navigate to the Users & Sessions page.
-Click the Add filter button, then add a filter for a has not done filter for each of the events in your onboarding flow.
+Navigate to the Users page and click the Add filter button.
+Then, add a filter for a has not done filter for each of the events in your onboarding flow.

 If you have passed Account Manager or CSM as a user-level property, you can narrow this list to only include your clients by adding another filter for Account Manager equals [Name], or if you have created a Segment, In Segment Neptune’s Clients.